TaraTritt/dapp-starter/README.md

   * This url will allow you to connect to a node provided by Infura, which is required to interact with any Ethereum Network

 ## Getting Started

+The **[tutorial](https://github.com/TaraTritt/dapp-starter/wiki/DApp-Tutorial)** that accompanies this repo, gives more context and details on all the following steps.
+If you are already familiar with DApp development, just execute the steps below to configure this project.

 ### Compile Contract